Schmittenberger/Zeek-CCgen.v2/README.md

-Zeek script to detect covert channels created with CCgen.v2 in development
+Zeek script to detect covert channels created with CCgen.v2